 The financial benefits of R&D tax credits to construction companies are usually considerable.
 They work by reducing the corporation tax payable if profitable, or paying out a cash credit if loss-making.

 The amount due is calculated by analysing qualifying expenditure (certain staff, material and utility costs linked to R&D activity) and applying an enhancement factor.
-Typically, it will be worth tens or hundreds of thousands of pounds.
-You can read more about it on our R&D tax credits explained page..
+Typically, it could be worth tens or hundreds of thousands of pounds.
+You can read more about it on our R&D tax credits explained page.

 This may not fund whole projects, but for innovative companies it could be a source of construction industry finance just waiting to be claimed.
-It can help with cash flow, be used to purchase machinery or be spent on further construction R&D.
+It can help with cash flow, be used to purchase machinery, hire new staff or be spent on further construction R&D.

 Construction research and development: a case study

 One construction company that ForrestBrown have been working with is Poole-based Structural Metal Decks (SMD).
 They specialise in manufacturing and installing composite decking in non-residential structures.
-They are at the forefront of their industry and have been involved in many high-profile projects including Heathrow’s Terminal Five, the Shard and the Olympic Stadium.
+They are at the forefront of their industry and have been involved in many high-profile projects.These include Heathrow’s Terminal Five, the Shard and the Olympic Stadium.

 SMD were aware of R&D tax credits, but had been under-claiming because they and their previous adviser had not identified all the qualifying activity.

-Our work with the client broadened the scope of existing claims which had focused on design projects.
-We were also able to identify work that they were carrying out on site that represented innovative solutions to problems encountered.
+Our work with SMD broadened the scope of existing claims which had focused on design projects.
+We were also able to identify work that they were carrying out on-site that represented innovative solutions to problems encountered.

 Our review of their qualifying activities meant we were able to more than double the financial benefit they received.
-Read the full case study.
+Read the full case study for a detailed example of R&D in the construction industry.

 So, we can see how R&D tax credits are very relevant to the construction industry and how companies can benefit.